keeganmjgreen/MSE-420-Project/docs/kneeAngleDataLogger/kneeAngleDataLoggerInterface_ipynb.md

 │   disconnected_tick = time()
 ```

-Keep trying to show a notification that the knee angle data logger was disconnected, and of how long ago this event actually occured:
+Keep trying to show a notification that the knee angle data logger was disconnected, and of how long ago this event actually occurred:

 ```python
 while True: